The 2017 NFL season begins tonight, and every argument about why Colin Kaepernick remains out of the NFL has been debunked — except one.

 - Bert Jones, 1981 Colts, 2-13 — 44-33 before (57.1%)

 Prior to The Season, Kaepernick led the 49ers to two postseasons.
-Of the 32 quarterbacks on our list, the most postseason appearances as a starter before The Season was four, by Kosar, O’Donnell, and George Blanda.
+Of the 33 quarterbacks on our list, the most postseason appearances as a starter before The Season was six, by Eli Manning, and then four, by Kosar, O’Donnell, and George Blanda.

-Also worth noting is that Kaep is one of only six QBs on The List to reach a Super Bowl prior to The Season:
+Also worth noting is that Kaep is one of only seven QBs on The List to reach a Super Bowl prior to The Season:

 - Joe Namath, 1975 Jets, 3-10 — won SB III (1968) with the Jets